endocode/vagrant_chef-delivery/README.md

 # vagrant_chef-automate (former delivery)
 Simple demo of CHEF Automate deployable with vagrant

-This Vagrantfile can be used to bring up a basis demo of CHEFs Delivery Server.
+This Vagrantfile can be used to bring up a basic demo of CHEFs Automate Server.
 It implements the [documentation](https://docs.chef.io/install_chef_automate.html) provided by CHEF

 ## Prerequisites: